John Greene (American football)

 John Joseph Greene (April 21, 1920 – November 4, 2010) was an American collegiate wrestler and football player.

 Greene competed in wrestling and football at the University of Michigan from 1940 to 1944.
 He was captain of the Michigan wrestling team in 1944 and was also selected to play in the 11th annual Chicago College All-Star Game that same year.
 He was inducted into the University of Michigan Athletic Hall of Honor in 1989.

-Greene was drafted by the Detroit Lions in the 1944 NFL Draft and played seven seasons for the Lions from 1944 to 1950.
+Greene was drafted by the Detroit Lions in the 1944 NFL draft and played seven seasons for the Lions from 1944 to 1950.
 After moving to the end position in 1945, Greene became a star, ranking among the National Football League (NFL) leaders in receptions and/or receiving yards each year from 1945 to 1949.

 He had an 88-yard touchdown reception that was the longest pass play in the NFL during the 1946 season and the longest in Detroit Lions history up to that time.
 When he retired, he was the Lions' all-time leading receiver with 2,965 receiving yards, 26 touchdown catches, and 173 receptions.
 He also served as an assistant coach for the Lions during the 1951 season.

-Early years

-Greene was born in Pittsburgh, Pennsylvania, in 1920.
-He attended high school at The Kiski School in Saltsburg, Pennsylvania.